rodders99/rodders99.github.io/content/projects/homeassistant-health-dashboard-pt3/homeassistant_health_dashboard_p3.md

 2025-01-17 | 12:35 | FOOD | Chipolata Sausages | 0

 ## Adding Ingredients to Foods in the dataset
 During my data collection and the initial discovery phase, I started to draw a conclusion that it wasn't a food item, i.e. bread or cheese, it was a component of that food item, an ingredient.
-To build a more comprehensive data set, I needed to add the ingredients to my data so I tarted a small lookup table and kept note of suspect ingredients that I could later add to the initial collected data.
+To build a more comprehensive data set, I needed to add the ingredients to my data so I setup a small lookup table and kept note of suspect ingredients that I could later add to the initial collected data.

 Item | Ingredients | Ingredients_list
 | :--- | :--- | :---